cloudfoundry/cf-networking-release/src/example-apps/eureka/README.md

 The `backend` is configured with the `no-route:true` property to disable accessing it via the `go-router`.
-In order for the `zuul-proxy` or the `frontend` to reach it, policies must be added to allow access.
+In order for the `zuul-proxy` or the `frontend` to reach it, policies must be added.

 ### Allow access from frontend to backend